3. DeSci: how can we use smart contracts to fund open source medicine. Interview w/ Savva Kerdemelidis from Crowdfunded Cures.

 Episode Cover

-On this episode of the Mizter Rad Show, we explore the journey of the founder of Kaedim, a company that strives to make 3D...
+On this episode of Mizter Rad Show, the host invites Mihir Pershad, the founder of Umami Meats, to discuss the future of sustainable seafood....

 Listen